7Hugo7/7Hugo7/README.md

 i like building plms and rust verifiers.

-i run IT at [fhd](https://fhd.agency) and built our internal plm there. right now i'm working on **texcore**, an enterprise plm that's launching soon.
+i run IT at [fhd](https://fhd.agency) and built our plm there. right now i'm working on **texcore**, an enterprise plm that's launching soon.

 on the side there's [aegisproof](https://aegisproof.dev), a verifier written in rust. sometimes i do client work too.